darko5r/cleanpack-script/README.md

 # Overview

 # This bash script allows you to clean up orphaned and unused packages in Arch Linux.
 Orphaned packages are packages that are installed but not
-  required by any other installed package.
-Unused packages are packages that are installed but not being used by any installed package.
+  <font color="green">required by any other installed package.
+Unused packages are packages that are installed but not being used by any installed package.</font>
   Removing orphaned and unused packages can help free up disk space and improve system performance.

 # Prerequisites